A Deterministic Information Bottleneck Method for Clustering Mixed-Type Data: Introduction

-The rest of the paper is organised as follows: Section \ref{Sec:2} presents the Deterministic Information Bottleneck method tailored for mixed-type data (DIBmix), detailing the theoretical framework, its algorithmic implementation and briefly outlining the selection process of hyperparameter values.
-Section \ref{Sec:3} discusses the simulations performed on artificial data to benchmark the proposed method against other established clustering techniques.
-In Section \ref{Sec:4}, we apply the DIBmix method to real-world datasets and analyze its performance.
-The conclusion in Section \ref{Sec:5} wraps up the study, summarizing the findings and suggesting avenues for future research.
+The remainder of this paper is structured as follows: Section \ref{Sec:IBM} provides background on the Information Bottleneck method and its deterministic variant.
+Section \ref{Sec:Methodology} presents DIBmix, our proposed extension for mixed-type data, detailing its theoretical framework and algorithmic implementation.
+Section \ref{sec:params} outlines the selection process of hyperparameter values and Section \ref{Sec:simulations} discusses the simulations performed on artificial data to benchmark the proposed method against other established clustering techniques.
+In Section \ref{Sec:realdata}, we apply the DIBmix method to publicly available data sets and analyse its performance.
+Section \ref{Sec:num_clusters} discusses the estimation of the number of clusters using information-theoretic quantities.
+Finally, Section \ref{Sec:conclusion} summarises our findings and suggests avenues for future research.